Professor Christopher Hamilton

-Christopher Hamilton completed his BA in philosophy at King's College London (where he also completed the Associateship of King's College) and went on to do an MPhil in philosophy at Birkbeck College London.
-He began his PhD at Corpus Christi College Cambridge and completed it at Birkbeck College and the University of Bonn, Germany, where he studied German literature as well as philosophy.
-Whilst a graduate student he taught on a part-time basis for Birkbeck College and the Open University, as well as spending four months as a Lecturer in Philosophy at the Catholic University of Lublin, Poland.
-After finishing his PhD, he taught at Sheffield University for a year, and then completed a PGCE in modern foreign languages at Roehampton College, University of Surrey.
-For four years he then taught a variety of subjects at secondary level, including German, French, philosophy, religious studies and film studies.
-He joined the Department of Theology and Religious Studies in September 2003.
+Christopher Hamilton completed his BA in philosophy at King's College London (where he also completed the Associateship of King's College) and went on to do an MPhil and PhD in philosophy at Birkbeck College London.
+As part of his PhD he also studied philosophy and literature at the University of Bonn, Germany.
+He later completed a PGCE and worked for four years as a secondary school teacher.
+He joined King's in 2003.
 In 2007, he was Scholar in Residence at the University of Salzburg, Austria, and in 2013 he was Visiting Professor at the University of Trent, Italy.

 Research interests and PhD supervision

-- The relation between philosophy and literature, and between moral, religious and aesthetic value
+- Philosophy, literature and life writing.
+The relations between moral, religious and aesthetic value

-Christopher Hamilton is as interested in literature as he is in philosophy, and much of his research has been in the areas between these two disciplines.
-Roughly, his work explores themes in moral philosophy, but always with an eye on aesthetics, political philosophy and philosophy of religion.
+Christopher Hamilton is as interested in literature and life writing as he is in philosophy, and much of his research has been in the areas between these two disciplines.
+Roughly, his work explores themes in moral philosophy, but always with an eye on aesthetics and philosophy of religion.
 He believes that philosophy has largely lost touch with the ancient goals of seeking wisdom and exploring the meaning of life, and these topics are central in his research.
-His interest in languages is also important here, and in recent work he has been seeking to explore the distinctive literary styles of different philosophical texts.

 Expertise and public engagement

 Christopher has been involved in the HowTheLightGetsIn festival for the past few years.
-Links to some video content of his talks can be found below, via the Institute for Art and Ideas.
+Many of his talks are available via the Institute of Art and Ideas.